mariam-giunashvili/Sales-Trends-Analysis-SQL/README.md

   order by Revenue desc

 - ## Top artists whose total sales exceeded 100000
- Query Purpose: This query identifies the top artists whose total sales exceeded $100,000.
-It groups the data by artist and filters the results to only include those whose sales have crossed the $100,000 mark, highlighting the most financially successful artists.
+ Query Purpose: This query identifies the top artists whose total sales exceeded $100,000 by grouping the data by artist and filters the results to only include those whose sales satisfies the criteria , highlighting the most financially successful artists.
 - ```sql
    Select [Artist],
    sum(Sale_Price) as "Total_Sales"